 - Find a partner that shares my passions, don't get married, don't have kids

-- Buy a used vehicle and pay it off ASAP, buy a house with a mortgage payment less than 50% of my paycheck
+- Buy a used vehicle and pay it off ASAP, buy a house under market value in a growing area, fix it up over time

 - Start independent consulting

 - Start building businesses & investing in real estate.
 Use businesses to influence positive change in the world

 - Retire?
 Maybe if I'm not having fun with business anymore

 The guiding light of the average American's path is the status quo.
 It's the same well-worn path from cradle to grave in most societies of rampant capitalism & consumerism, probably the path your parents went down, as well as the path they want you to go down.
 If you do everything you're told to do and you do it well, there's a high likelihood you're going to end up following that path.
 There is no shame in going down this path, but personally, I believe there are better opportunities out there for people that reject this path than those who choose to follow it.
 Do you want something different than average?
 If you want something different, then you need to be different.
 You need to think differently and make different decisions than the average American.
 You need to think independently and not be afraid to reject people trying to pull you back into the status quo.
 You need to become a leader.
 Your 20s are a great time to try something different than the status quo.
 You have almost nothing to lose; The status quo will always be there if you should decide something different is not for you.

 8. Learning how to re-frame failure and take risks

 The fear of failure is the most unfortunate thing in the world to me.
 I believe the fear of failure primarily stems from the use of passing/failing grades in the education system.
 People spend 12 - 20 years in a system that rewards them for doing what they're told and punishes them for doing otherwise.
 In psychology, this strategy of influencing behavior is called operant conditioning.